 - Once the installation is complete, select Finish.

-In addition to desktop-based IDEs, notebooks are web-based applications that allow you to write and execute snippets of code, and visualise the outputs immediately.
-As such, they are a great tool for beginners learning a new programming language for the first time, as well as initial data exploration, visualisation and prototyping on smaller (or sample) datasets.
+In addition to desktop-based IDEs, notebooks are web-based applications that allow you to write and execute snippets of code and visualise the outputs immediately, all via an internet browser.
+As such, they are a great tool for beginners learning a new programming language for the first time, as well as for initial data exploration, visualisation and prototyping on smaller (or sample) datasets.
 Example web-based notebook applications include:

-For the purposes of this course, we shall use Jupyter Notebook (bundled with Anaconda and seamlessly integrated with the Python Interpreter by default) to learn Python 3.x.
+For the purposes of this course, we shall use a local instance of Jupyter Notebook (bundled and installed with Anaconda and seamlessly integrated with the Python Interpreter by default) to learn Python 3.x.

-Whilst web-based notebook are great for learning new programming languages, data exploration, visualisation and prototyping, they are NOT recommended for writing code intended for deployment to production environments.
+Whilst web-based notebook are great for learning new programming languages, data exploration, visualisation and prototyping, they are not recommended for writing code intended for deployment to production environments.
 This is because they are difficult (but not impossible) to both execute as part of a schedule and to manage using version control software such as Git.
-Though recent efforts at organisations such as Netflix to productionise the usage and execution of notebooks via libraries including Papermill look promising, at the time of writing it is still strongly recommended to use a desktop or cloud-based IDE such as PyCharm, PyDev or Spyder to develop production-grade Python code.
+Though recent efforts at organisations such as Netflix to productionise the usage and execution of notebooks via libraries including Papermill look promising, at the time of writing it is still recommended to use a desktop or cloud-based IDE such as Eclipse, Microsoft Visual Studio Code, PyCharm, PyDev or Spyder to develop production-grade Python code.

 To start Jupyter Notebook, open the Windows Start Menu (or equivalent on MacOS or Linux), search for and select Anaconda Navigator.
 The following application should be returned: